 The state of Oregon is rich with history surrounding cannabis.
 After its longtime prohibition, Oregon was the first state to decriminalize the possession of small amounts of cannabis, a huge stepping stone in the massive cannabis industry we see today.
 In 1998, Oregon passed Ballot Measure 67, one of the first ballot measures in the country to legalize medical cannabis use in the state; and in 2014, the state’s voters passed Ballot Measure 91 to legalize recreational cannabis.

 Since then, the cannabis industry in Oregon has grown substantially.
-And the recreational marijuana scene in Portland is robust.
-Let’s take a look at marijuana laws in Portland, Oregon and how the city’s local government is working to make sure these Portland marijuana laws are working well and promoting a diverse and equitable state industry.
+And the recreational cannabis scene in Portland is robust.
+Let’s take a look at the legislative background in Portland, Oregon and how the city’s local government is working to make sure these Portland cannabis laws are working well and promoting a diverse and equitable state industry.

 What’s New in Portland, OR?

 Portland, Oregon has always had a bit of a wild side, known as a place for free spirits to visit and stay.
 There’s a reason why the city’s unofficial tagline is “Keep Portland Weird”.
 This culture lends itself well to recreational cannabis in Portland, OR.

 Portland is a relatively progressive city and that same context applies to their oversight of cannabis laws in Portland, Oregon.
 The city’s Office of Community and Civic Life created a Cannabis Policy Oversight Team to provide “diverse stakeholder perspectives on cannabis-related public policies.
 It consists of cannabis industry representatives and others that possess an in-depth understanding of issues affecting and affected by the cannabis industry.
 The Body’s objective is to discuss and develop policies that support equitable access and outcomes for the cannabis industry, cannabis consumers, and all City of Portland residents.”